sapirharary/PrefixNLI/README.md

-**PrefixNLI: Detecting Factual Inconsistencies as Soon as They Arise**
+# PrefixNLI: Detecting Factual Inconsistencies as Soon as They Arise

-Sapir Harary, Eran Hirsch, Aviv Slobodkin, David Wan, Mohit Bansal, and Ido Dagan
+Authors: Sapir Harary, Eran Hirsch, Aviv Slobodkin, David Wan, Mohit Bansal, and Ido Dagan This repository contains the code for the paper "PrefixNLI: Detecting Factual Inconsistencies as Soon as They Arise".

----

 ## Overview